 Just as you should avoid alcohol to not impede your skin’s healing process, you should avoid consuming tobacco products for approximately the first week following your collagen induction therapy session.
 Tobacco products contain dozens of chemical compounds, including nicotine.
 Such products, which will drastically impede your skin’s healing process, include cigarettes, chewing tobacco, most e-liquids and smoking cessation tools, like nicotine gum and patches.

 If you smoke or chew tobacco regularly, you may struggle to go cold turkey and avoid consuming nicotine.
 You may go through physical withdrawals for 72 hours, but after that, any struggle to not consume nicotine is all mental.
 When you’re tempted to have a smoke or dip, just remember that both your cravings and the trigger for your cravings are only temporary.
 Go for a walk, eat a crunchy snack or play a mobile game.
 You will get through it.

 Learn More About Collagen Induction Therapy Today

 While microneedling is a non-invasive treatment with no downtime, there is some preparation and aftercare associated with it.
 Among the things you should avoid before treatment are Accutane, heat-based cosmetic treatments and UV damage.
 Among the things you should avoid after treatment are alcohol, tobacco and NSAIDs.
-To learn more about this treatment, contact us now at SkinMD in Chicago, IL to book an appointment.
+To learn more about this treatment, contact us now at SkinMD Seattle, WA to book an appointment.